dotnet/docs/docs/core/compatibility/categories.md

 ---
-title: Breaking change categories
+title: Breaking change categories - .NET Core
-description: Learn about the ways in which breaking changes are categorizeds.
+description: Learn about the ways in which breaking changes are categorized.
 author: rpetrusha
 ms.author: ronpet
 ms.date: 06/10/2019
 ---
 # Breaking change categories

-A particular change can affect compatiiblity in a number of ways.
+A particular change can affect compatibility in a number of ways.
 These fall into five categories:

 ## Behavioral change